isabella232/experience-manager-headless-adaptive-forms.en/help/guide-1/architecture.md

 #### Storybook

-[API playground](https://git.corp.adobe.com/pages/livecycle/af2-web-runtime/story/?path=/story/adaptive-form-introduction--page) provides an overview of different components of Headless Adaptive Forms.
+[Storybook](https://opensource.adobe.com/aem-forms-af-runtime/storybook/) provides an overview of different components of Headless Adaptive Forms.
 It also provides a list of all the supported components, their corresponding properties, and constraints.

 ### Forms Core Components